 The research team’s next question was whether these keystone actors could be mobilised to lead a global transformation for ocean stewardship.
 After two years of bilateral contacts between scientists and company representatives, eight of the world’s largest seafood companies agreed to an initial meeting in November 2016 to explore transformative risks and opportunities for the global seafood industry.
 This was the very first keystone dialogue and it resulted in CEOs of these leading companies publicly committing to a vision and set of shared commitments to ocean stewardship.
 This laid the foundation for a new global science-business initiative: Seafood Business for Ocean Stewardship (SeaBOS).

-Since then, two more companies have joined the Initiative along with annual CEO-level talks between the companies and the scientists.
+Today, nine companies are part of the Initiative along with annual CEO-level talks between the companies and the scientists.